-Every year, hundreds and sometimes thousands of people drive from the UK to Portugal and back again.
+Every year, thousands of people drive from the UK to Portugal and back again.

 Driving through France

 According to Google, driving from Calais to Albufeira takes around 21 hours and 38 minutes.
 You’ll need to add on the ferry time or tunnel time and any driving time within the UK.
 As an example, the Dover to Calais ferry takes around 90 minutes.